altaga/Paw-Monitor/README.md

 <img src="https://i.ibb.co/jV86Lwk/IMG-0095.png" width="200">

-- Empieza el broadcast de los datos y en tu computadora ejecuta el siguiente comando en tu CMD or Terminal, para escuchar todos los topics de tu broker y por lo tanto el de tu device.
+- Start the data broadcast on your computer and execute the following command in your CMD or Terminal, to listen to all the topics of your broker and therefore that of your device.

-Nota: aveces el broker de mosquitto no se activa de forma automática en windows, les agrego en la carpeta "Scripts" dos archivos .bat que permiten encender y apagar el broker al darles clic, ejecútenlos como administrador.
+Note: sometimes the mosquitto broker is not activated automatically in windows, I added two .bat files in the "Scripts" folder that allows you to turn the broker on and off by clicking them.
+Run them as administrator.

-Nota 2: En la mayoria de los brokers, el simbolo de # se usa como wildcard para los topics.
+Note 2: In most brokers, the # symbol is used as a wildcard for topics.

     mosquitto_sub -v -t #

-- Tu topic se vera de la siguiente forma.
+- You will see the Topic as follows

 <img src="https://i.ibb.co/1nqFHmS/topic.png" width="1000">

-Guarda ese topic ya que sera el topic de publicación en todos los brokers.
+Save that topic since it will be the publication topic in all brokers.

 # AWS Setup:

-AWS funciona a travez de roles, estos roles son credenciales que nosotros creamos para que los servicios se comuniquen entre si, para poder realizar toda nuestra integracion requerimos crear un role que permita la transmision efectiva de todos los servicios, por lo tanto eso sera lo primero a realizar.
+AWS works through roles, these roles are credentials that we create so that the services can communicate with each other, in order to carry out all our integration we need to create a role that allows the effective transmission of all services, therefore that will be the first thing To make.

-Nota: siempre empezar por aqui cuando realicemos algun proyecto con AWS.
+Note: always start here when doing a project with AWS.

 ## IAM:

-- Entramos a la consola de IAM.
+- Enter the IAM console.

 <img src="https://i.ibb.co/CHBndXs/image.png" width="1000">

-- Entramos en la pestaña de roles y presionamos "Create role".
+- Enter through the role tab and click "Create role".

 <img src="https://i.ibb.co/1fm8rhr/image.png" width="1000">

-- Creamos un role enfocado en la plataforma IoT.
+- Create a role focused on the IoT platform.

 <img src="https://i.ibb.co/42Vv4dY/image.png" width="1000">

-- Presionamos Next hasta el review.
+- Press next till review.

 <img src="https://i.ibb.co/f22SfJ0/image.png" width="1000">

-- Ahora tenemos que agregarle los permisos adicionales al Role, en la pestaña de roles entra al role que acabamos de crear y presiona el boton de Attach policies.
+- Now we have to add the additional permissions to the Role, in the roles tab enter the role we just created and press the Attach policies button.

 <img src="https://i.ibb.co/z5kVpXR/image.png" width="1000">

-- Dentro de las policies agrega el siguiente:
+- Inside policies add the following:

   - AmazonDynamoDBFullAccess

 <img src="https://i.ibb.co/7r0KcNJ/image.png" width="1000">

-- Una vez terminado eso ahora si podemos empezar la configuración de la Rule dentro de AWS IoT Core.
+- Once that is finished, now we can start configuring the Rule within AWS IoT Core.

 ## DynamoDB